 Mark Cuban has always been game for a challenge.
 Take over the moribund Dallas Mavericks and turn them into NBA champions?
 Check.
 Figure out a way to deliver live broadcasts over this newfangled thing called the Internet?
 Check.
 (And collect a check, too, for $5 billion and change.)

-Now after stumping for Hillary Clinton in 2016 — more as a antidote to Donald Trump‘s insurgent candidacy than as a big fan of the Democratic platform — Cuban is again being talked about as a presidential candidate himself in 2020.
+Now after stumping for Hillary Clinton in 2016 — more as an antidote to Donald Trump‘s insurgent candidacy than as a fan of the Democratic platform — Cuban is again being talked about as a presidential candidate himself in 2020.
 At Business Insider’s Ignition Conference, Cuban hardly shot down the idea of entering the POTUS fray.
 You could sense his billionaire spidey sense tingling at the notion of being able to participate in the presidential debates and make his case directly to the American people.

 One roadblock, Cuban admits, could be his three kids, who are a big priority in his life.
 He jokingly (but seriously too) called running for president “the definition of bad parenting.”
-But still the chance to participate in the rough and tumble of the debates may be too much for the highly competitive Cuban to turn down.
+Yet the chance to participate in the rough and tumble of the debates may be too much for the highly competitive Cuban to turn down.

 Interesting note: The last Independent candidate for president to make a real impact (besides Ralph Nader‘s controversial disruption in 2000) was a Texan like Cuban.
 In the 1992 presidential election H. Ross Perot, another billionaire digital entrepreneur, won 18.9 percent of the popular vote.
 Perot and Cuban are linked in other ways, too: Cuban bought the Mavericks from Perot’s son, Ross Perot Jr., in 2000.